httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The server MAY enforce a maximum size of the representation data.
 This limit MAY be equal to the upload's final size, if available, or an arbitrary value.
 The limit's value or its existence MUST NOT change throughout the lifetime of the upload resource.
 The server MAY indicate such a limit to the client by including the `Upload-Limit` header field in the informational or final response to upload creation.
 If the client receives an `Upload-Limit` header field indicating that the maximum size is less than the amount of representation data it intends to upload to a resource, it SHOULD stop the current upload transfer immediately and cancel the upload ({{upload-cancellation}}).

 The request content MAY be empty.
 If the `Upload-Complete` header field is then set to true, the client intends to upload an empty representation.
 An `Upload-Complete` header field is set to false is also valid.
-This can be used to create an upload resource URL before transferring representation data, which can save client or server resources.
+This can be used to create an upload resource URL before transferring any representation data, saving client and server resources.
 Since informational responses are optional, this technique provides another mechanism to learn the URL, at the cost of an additional round-trip before data upload can commence.

 If the server does not receive the entire request content, for example because of canceled requests or dropped connections, it SHOULD append as much of the request content starting at its beginning and without discontinuities as possible.
 If the server did not append the entire request content, the upload MUST NOT be considered complete.